 When learning a new tool, it takes a while before you can memorize all the basic commands associated with it.
 A “cheat sheet” of these commands can be helpful to have on hand.
 Check out the official kubectl cheat sheet, which explains various typical commands in great detail.
 It provides pretty much everything you’ll need on a daily basis, from finding resources to interacting with them.

-This is a good place to start as a beginner, but be wary about becoming too reliant on it.
-There’s a system to how the kubectl command works, and you should only use the cheat sheet to help understand that system.
+command works, and you should only use the cheat sheet to help understand that system.
 If you can wean yourself off of it, you’ll be able to work faster and with more confidence.

 Kubectl Aliases

-Once you’re relatively familiar with what kubectl commands are available to you, it’s time to upgrade your terminal experience with aliases.
+commands are available to you, it’s time to upgrade your terminal experience with aliases.
 Aliases are a way to reference a command, or multiple commands, by using one short keyword.
-Kubectl Aliases is a great tool that’s exactly what it says on the box: a bunch of aliases for kubectl.
+Kubectl Aliases is a great tool that’s exactly what it says on the box: a bunch of aliases for kubectl

-A great alias I use often is kgpo, which executes kubectl get pods.
+.
 Getting pods is fairly easy, but say you want to watch the pods as their status changes, and you want the output in YAML.
 Because aliases are autogenerated, you’ll be able to find one for every specific use case you need.
-So, instead of kubectl get pods --watch -o=yaml, just run the alias kgpowoyaml.
-Trust me, you’ll get used to it.
+So, instead of kubectl get pods --watch -o=yaml

-If you’re using zsh as your shell, I can highly recommend installing alias-tips alongside this.
-That way, you’ll see what the alias is for a kubectl command, in case you ever need to type the full command.
+as your shell, I can highly recommend installing alias-tips alongside this.
+That way, you’ll see what the alias is for akubectl

 Kubectx and Kubens

 This one is simple but a lifesaver when you’re working with multiple Kubernetes clusters or just multiple namespaces within the same cluster.
-Using pure kubectl, you would write kubectl config set-context --current --namespace=ingress to switch to the ingress namespace.
-With kubens/kubectx (they’re bundled in the same installation), you can just write kubens ingress.
+Using pure kubectl

 To power up this tool even more, install fzf on your system.
-Then you can run kubens, and it will give you an interactive list of your namespaces to choose from.
+Then you can run kubens

 K9s

-Cheat sheets and aliases are a great way to improve the kubectl command, but if you’re tired of typing commands in general, then K9s may be for you.
+command, but if you’re tired of typing commands in general, then K9s may be for you.
 It launches a GUI in your terminal, which gives you a much greater overview of your cluster, while also providing shortcuts for things like viewing logs, describing resources, and viewing their YAML definitions.

 Those are just some of the basic things you can do with K9s.
 Download the tool and try it out.
 The downside to K9s is that it’s not entirely beginner friendly.
-There aren’t any explanations for what the different commands do, and it’s expected that you know your way around kubectl.
+There aren’t any explanations for what the different commands do, and it’s expected that you know your way around kubectl

 If you’re a Vim user, you’ll be happy to know that it supports j+k for navigation.